dotnet/AspNetCore.Docs/aspnetcore/fundamentals/localization-extensibility.md

 ::: moniker-end

 ### Using a new implemetation of `RequestCultureProvider`
-As mentioned ealier there are four implementation of `RequestCultureProvider` out of the box, which determines the request culture information from various sources.

-The developer can easily use this as extensible point to create a new implementation of `RequestCultureProvider` that determines the request culture information from custom source such as configuration file, database ... etc.
+The developer can also create a new implementation of `RequestCultureProvider` that determines the request culture information from a custom source such as configuration file, database ... etc.

 The following example shows `AppSettingsRequestCultureProvider` which extend the `RequestCultureProvider` to determines the request culture information from `appsettings.json`.